GSA/digitalgov.gov/content/resources/an-introduction-to-working-with-social-media-influencers.md

 ## How to design, implement, and measure an influencer program

 The FDA published [Influencers 101: Best Practices and Practical Approaches for Public Health Campaigns](https://digitalmedia.hhs.gov/tobacco/print_materials/CTP-237).
-Drawn from nine years of experience and recognized with a 2023 Gold Digital Health Award, this guide explores key aspects of influencer programs and addresses frequently asked questions like:
+Drawn from nine years of experience, this award-winning guide explores key aspects of influencer programs and addresses frequently asked questions like:

 - What are some examples of influencer program goals?
 - How can I get buy-in from my organization’s leadership to work with influencers?